bary249/The-Yellow-Castle/GAME_RULES.md

 - Home Town shows your distance from town and supply status for buildings.

+- In Story Mode, the encounter location can affect the middle and enemy base terrain.

 - Campaign mode also has **consumables** (e.g. healing, remove-card) that are stored in the campaign inventory and can be equipped/used between encounters.

 ---